jantimon/iconfont-webpack-plugin/README.md

 ```

+## Usage

-Now you can use `font-icon` in your css like here:
+If you set this plugin up properly you can finely use a `font-icon` declarations
+in your `css/scss/sass/less/...`:

 ```css
 a:before {